Trump's push to open economy could come at cost of lives

 For decades, the federal government has made calculations on how policies intended to safeguard American health could impact the economy.
 Since the Reagan administration, federal agencies have been required to perform analysis of any proposed regulations that are expected to have $100 million or more impact on the economy.

-The Environmental Protection Agency, for example, conducts cost-benefit analysis to estimate in dollar terms how much people are willing to pay for reductions in their risk of death from adverse health conditions caused by pollution.
+The Environmental Protection Agency, for example, assesses the benefits to people and the environment from cutting back on a harmful pollutant, but often tries to total up the costs of controlling the toxin as well.
 The Transportation Department estimates the additional cost that consumers would be willing to bear for improvements in safety at $9.6 million.

 Now, the push-pull of when to re-open the economy during the coronavirus crisis centers on a similarly bleak question: What’s an economically acceptable death toll?
 Putting dollar figures on the value of life and health is inherently uncomfortable, one expert said.